-Any Plan Participant who receives a balance-due billing from a medical care provider for these charges should contact the Plan Administrator right away for assistance.
+Any Plan Participant who receives a balance-due billing from a medical care provider for these charges should contact the Claim Administrator or Plan Administrator right away for assistance.

 The Plan Administrator is identified in the General Plan Information section of this Plan Document and Summary Plan Description.